Relative Entropy Pathwise Policy Optimization: Relative Entropy Pathwise Policy Optimization

-The next problem with on-policy policy learning is the size of the policy update.
-Our value estimate is often only accurate on the data covered by the prior policy.
-A large policy update can destabilize learning, as the value estimates on the new data are highly erroneous \citep{kakade2002approximately}.
+A core problem with value-based on-policy optimization is controlling the size of the policy update, as the value estimate is only accurate on the data covered by the prior policy.
+A large policy update can therefore destabilize learning \citep{kakade2002approximately}.
+This problem has led to the development of constrained policy update schemes, where the updated policy is prevented from deviating too much from the behavioral \citep{peters_relative_2010,schulman_trust_2015}.
+To control the deviation, we use the Kullback-Leibler (KL) divergence, also called the relative entropy \citep{peters_relative_2010}, as it can be justified theoretically through information geometry \citep{kakade2001natural,peters_natural_2008,pajarinen2019compatible}, and is easy to approximate using samples.